-➤ How a baby is conceived and born as part of our non-statutory curriculum.
-This is taught in Year 6.
+How a baby is conceived and born as part of our non-statutory curriculum.
 Parents will have the right to withdraw their children from this section of the curriculum.

 For more information about our curriculum, see our curriculum map in Appendix 1 which highlights RSE foci within our PSHE curriculum.